 If you are banned for more than 56 days, you will normally need to apply to renew your licence before you can return to driving.
-You will normally not have to retake your test once your ban is spent.
+You will not normally have to retake your test once your ban is spent.
 However, it is entirely up to the discretion of the court and, in extreme circumstances, your licence can be revoked and you will have to retake your test.

 View our Banned Driver Insurance page for more information.